-Impact Nature: Pollution of water resources from construction activities Pollution stemming from construction activities (spills and leaks from machinery and construction materials, leaching from excavated soils and waste handling) that enters the natural environment and downslope watercourses, with associated impacts to soils, habitat integrity and ecological function which in turn lowers the aquatic and terrestrial biodiversity dependent on the affected ecosystems, notably in times of surface water availability.
-Without mitigation (Impact Rating) With mitigation (Impact Rating) Extent Local area (3) Site specific (1) Duration Moderate term (5-15 years) (3) Very short term (0-1 years) (1) Magnitude Moderate and will result in processes continuing but in a modified way (6) Minor and will not result in an impact on processes (2) Probability Definite (5) Probable (3) Significance Medium Low Status (positive or negative) Negative Negative Reversibility Moderate High
+Impact Nature: Pollution of water resource ces from construction activities Pollution stemming from construction activit soils and waste handling) that enters the na ies (spills and leaks from machinery and constitural environment and downslope watercours irn lowers the aquatic and terrestrial biodivers es, with associated impacts to soils, habitat Without mitigation (Impact Rating) With mitigation (Impact Rating) Extent Local area (3) Site specific (1) Duration Moderate term (5-15 years) (3) Very short term (0-1 years) (1) Magnitude Moderate and will result in processes continuing but in a modified way (6) Minor and will not result in an impact on processes (2) Probability Definite (5) Probable (3) Significance Medium Low Status (positive or negative) Negative Negative Reversibility Moderate High Irreplaceable loss of resources?
+No No Can impacts be mitigated?

-Impact Nature: Pollution of water resources from construction activities

-Irreplaceable loss of resources?
-No No

-Can impacts be mitigated?
 Yes, although this impact cannot be well mitigated as some level of pollution is unavoidable, notably where powerline pylons and roads are to be built within drainage areas.

-Mitigation:

-See section 6.6 of this report.

-Residual Impacts:

-to the nature of the construction activities and c
+Mitigation: See section 6.6 of this report.
+Residual Impacts: • he nature of the construction activities and ca be low and of short duration for the construction , ,